Rendanic/check_MK-Plugins/README.md

 * ORACLE_SID is converted to uppercase service_name in Check_MK
 * Dependency between Instancecheck and all other checks
 * Instance goes CRITICAL, when Instance is not OPEN and Primary
-* connect as sysdba is possible with mk_oracle_dbuser.conf
 * Undo- and Temp-Tablespace are not notified
 * Reduced number of connections to Oracle
 * Added req_mir_free_space and offline disks to oracle_asm_diskgroup